 An overcast day can also interrupt the continuous light.
 A cloudy day allows natural light to distribute evenly.

+For example, the natural light of a graduating student demonstrates the correct usage of soft light.
 The light source of the sun was utilized by a large diffuser.
-This showed prominent features such as her darker hair light without a shadow to obstruct the image.
+This showed prominent features such as her darker hair, light without a shadow to obstruct the image.

 Now that all of our lighting techniques are in place, we’ll close with some general tips.
 To expedite your processes and expand your clientele, make sure to note the information below.